ysantosh/GenAIBook/README.md

 # Book - Generative AI in Action
+Forked from - https://github.com/bahree/GenAIBook/ .
+This is for self learning while reading book Generative AI in Action and for personal consumption only.
+This repo  might have some changes which doesn't work at all.
+Please use original author repo.
 Welcome to the code repo associated with my book [**Generative AI in Action**](https://www.manning.com/books/generative-ai-in-action), published by Manning.

 Note: The book is also available on [Amazon](https://a.co/d/cFDrfcp).